Russia says CIA agent caught trying to recruit spy

 More than two decades after the end of the Cold War, spying - and spy scandals - are still far from unusual.

-The last significant one was in 2010, when 10 Russian agents including Anna Chapman were arrested in the United States and later deported in exchange for four Russians imprisoned on charges of spying for the West.
+The last major spy scandal was in 2010, when 10 Russian agents including Anna Chapman were arrested in the United States and later deported in exchange for four Russians imprisoned on charges of spying for the West.

 THAW TO GO ON?